 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-CAESAR, a MATLAB library which can apply a Caesar Shift Cipher to a string of text.
+caesar, a MATLAB code which can apply a Caesar Shift Cipher to a string of text.

-CHRPAK, a MATLAB library which works with characters and strings.
+chrpak, a MATLAB code which works with characters and strings.

-DICTIONARY_CODE, a MATLAB library which demonstrates how a text file can be compressed and decompressed using a dictionary code.
+dictionary_code, a MATLAB code which demonstrates how a text file can be compressed and decompressed using a dictionary code.

-FILUM, a MATLAB library which can work with information in text files.
+filum, a MATLAB code which can work with information in text files.

-MONOALPHABETIC, a MATLAB library which can apply a monoalphabetic substitution cipher to a string of text.
+monoalphabetic, a MATLAB code which can apply a monoalphabetic substitution cipher to a string of text.

-ROT13, a MATLAB library which can encipher a string using the ROT13 cipher for letters, and the ROT5 cipher for digits.
+rot13, a MATLAB code which can encipher a string using the ROT13 cipher for letters, and the ROT5 cipher for digits.